 Curious about Google Classroom?
 Hopefully your questions will be answered by clicking “Continue reading” below or take a look at my Getting Started with Google Classroom video (YouTube) or presentation here.
-You may find the Google Classroom Training Checklist PDF helpful.
-I have also made a Students Only PDF version.

 Open up the Media Research Assignment Google Doc I demo during most trainings and follow the prompts to make a copy of your own.
 I also have versions for Football Season and Christmas.
 If those don’t suit your fancy, here’s a collection of teacher created docs that guide students through the great tools in Google Docs.
 Lastly, here’s my Google Docs demo using the Media Research template (YouTube).